cdvelop/tinytranslator/README.md

 1. **Add new dictionary entries**: Extend the `dictionary` struct in `dictionary.go`
 2. **Add translations**: Include tags for each supported language
 3. **Submit a PR**: Follow the existing code style and add appropriate tests

+## Contribute

+If you find this project useful and would like to support it, you can make a donation [here with PayPal](https://paypal.me/cdvelop?country.x=CL&locale.x=es_XC).

+Any contribution, no matter how small, is greatly appreciated. 🙌

 ## License